chiaski/batid-imagine-cup/README.md

 This is the early 2018 version of Batid.
 Stay tuned for the iOS version!

-^If you like Batid, you can view an even _older_ version at https://chiaski.com/batid/
+If you like Batid, you can view an even _older_ version at https://chiaski.com/batid/